There was blood everywhere.

 “Caught up?
 Caught up with whom?”
 Marissa inwardly groaned.
 Leave it to her mother to assume she was with someone.

 Before she could even explain herself the woman rattled on about responsibilities, being careful, abstinence, and unwanted grandbabies.
 She left nothing to the imagination.
 “Do you have any idea how worried your father and I were?
 Where are you?”

 She couldn’t answer the last question, so she didn’t.
 “I’m sorry ma, I didn’t mean to worry you guys.”

 “We failed at keeping your sister from endangering herself daily, I refuse to let you go down the same path.”

 “You say it like she joined a gang; She just likes to party.
 I don’t see the big deal.”
 Marissa sighed.

 “Of course you don’t.
 Neither of you will understand until it’s too late.
 You’re moving back in with us and that’s final.”

-Marissa wasn’t surprised with the route her mother was taking.
+Marissa wasn’t surprised by the route her mother was taking.
 Whenever something got a tad out of hand she was quick to throw the “Move back in” card.
 Now she was definitely never telling them about what happened.

 “Mother, I’m a bit too old for you to tell me when to come home.
 I’m not moving back in,” She paused and added “and I don’t have to report to you everything that I do.
 I’m not a child.
 I don’t need your permission to breathe.
 It’s my life.
 Allow me to live it.”

-Ooh that felt good.
+Ooh, that felt good.